 1to1 began in 2010 when a group of students from a South African university were given an opportunity to work with the residents and leadership of Slovo Park, the Slovo Park Development Forum, as part of their masters in architecture programme.

 During the initial project of co-designing and co-building a small tactical intervention in Slovo Park, the Slovo Hall, the group were exposed to another way of working and city-making, as people first then as practitioners – they sought to grow this additional mode of practice into something that could support similar projects while creating a platform for engagement with other stakeholders and students.
-This initial student collective went on to develop the 1to1 Student Group into the 1to1 Student League and eventually 1to1 – Agency of Engagement by registering the organisation in 2012 as legal Non-Profit (NPC) entity.
+This initial student collective went on to develop the 1to1 Student Group into the 1to1 Student League and with Mohau Melani, to form 1to1 – Agency of Engagement by registering the organisation in 2012 as legal Non-Profit (NPC) entity.

 how has 1to1 adapted?